Krayt78/rust-journey/chapters/01_fundamentals/05_control_flow/README.md

 # Control Flow in Rust

-Control flow refers to the order in which individual statements, instructions, or function calls are executed or evaluated in a program.
-Rust provides several ways to control the flow of your program:
+Control flow in programming refers to the order in which statements are executed.
+Rust provides common control flow constructs like if statements, loops, and match expressions to direct the flow of your program.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 3.5: Control Flow](https://doc.rust-lang.org/book/ch03-05-control-flow.html) in the official Rust Book.

 ## Key Concepts